also Barnstaple Quay and Pottington

 |Click any diagram thumbnail for a larger image|

+Later Alterations.
 On 8-January-1911 (L&SWR Instruction 23/1911) the existing Down Distant signal (4) was abolished and replaced by a Distant arm mounted below the Barnstaple Jcn West Down Advanced Starting signal and the Up Starting signal (12) was replaced on a new post close by which also now carried the Barnstaple Jcn West Up Branch Distant (its predecessor being abolished).
-According to SR Signal Instruction (SI) 11/1923 the Up Starting signal (together with the lower Distant arm for Barnstaple Jcn West) was moved 10½' closer to the SB on 30-May-1923 (SR Signal Instruction 11/1923) and eventually this signal was replaced by a new post 18½' high close to its predecessor on 19-December-1949 (BR(SR) Notice P/EW 45W).
+According to SR Signal Instruction (SI) 11/1923 the Up Starting signal (together with the lower Distant arm for Barnstaple Jcn West) was moved 10½' closer to the SB on 30-May-1923 (SR SI 11/1923) and eventually this signal was replaced by a new rail-built post 18½' high close to its predecessor on 19-December-1949 (BR(SR) Notice P/EW 45W).
 Both Up and Down Distant signals for Barnstaple Town were altered to have yellow arms and lights on 16-March-1928 (SR SI 9/1928).

 At GF 'B' there had been two ground-signals facing to Up trains, one each side of the single-line, which were both worked by lever 1PUSH in the GF (see 1898 diagram).
 These signals were 'selected' by the lie of the facing point leading into the loop siding; the right-hand signal read into the siding, the left-hand signal ahead towards the platform.
 According to SR SI 38/1926 on 14-November-1926 one signal was abolished and the other then worked for both routes; confusingly the SI wording is contradictory as to which actual signal remained, but the inference seems to be that it was the left-hand disc (on the Up side) which was removed.
-Subsequently SR SI 14/1945 (issued on 24th May) recorded that the remaining ground-signal 1PUSH and also ground-signal 1PULL 'have been' abolished, but the exact date of change is not specified.
+Subsequently SR SI 14/1945 (issued on 24-May-1945) recorded that the remaining ground-signal 1PUSH and also ground-signal 1PULL 'have been' abolished, but the exact date of change was not specified.

 After the closure of the L&BR in 1935 the Transfer Siding served little purpose and eventually it was abolished on 3-April-1940 (SR SI 6/1940), along with its two ground-signals (2PULL and 2PUSH).
 Although GF 'B' point 6 was abolished, point 5 and its FPL were retained to act as a 'safety trap' whenever the swing-bridge was open, this point now leading to a new 40' sand-drag.
 [Note: some published drawings show the sand-drag in place at the same time as the transfer siding, but that is incorrect.]

-There is photographic evidence that at some unknown date (if not in fact an original item) an additional 'flap' ground-signal, facing to Down trains and reading forward on the single line towards the swing-bridge, was installed in the 'six-foot' between the platform line and loop siding, level with the Down Starting signal.
+There is photographic evidence that at some unknown date (if not in fact an original item) an additional 'flap' ground-signal, facing to Down trains and reading forward on the single line towards the swing-bridge, was installed in the 'six-foot' between the platform line and loop siding level with the Down Starting signal.
 This signal was fitted with slotting gear, indicating that it was controlled from two locations.
 Although it is possible that one of the slots was worked by the nearby GF 'B', there is circumstantial evidence to suggest that in fact it was worked by Barnstaple Town lever 7 (in addition to the Down Starting) and slotted by Pottington lever 14.
 This ground-signal was abolished on 8-July-1945 (SR SI 18/1945).

 To be completed...